FlowFuse/website/src/node-red/getting-started/building-node-red-plugin.md

 #### Step 9: Handle Deploy Events

-Now, let’s handle deploy events to update our deploy `count` and `last deploy time`.
+Let’s handle deploy events to update our deploy `count` and `last deploy time`.
 Add the following code inside the `onadd` function, below the `updateDisplays` function:

 ```javascript
 RED.events.on("deploy", function() {